cesarvr/cesarvr.github.io/_posts/2017-10-20-javascript-v8.markdown

 For those interested in how the VM works some useful links:

 - [how it work inside]
-- [nice blog, the author write about v8 intrinsics]
+- [nice Blog, the author write about v8 intrinsics]
 - [Unofficial V8 API]